hl7au/au-fhir-pd/pages/_includes/downloads.md

 - [JSON](definitions.json.zip)
 - [TTL](definitions.ttl.zip)

-The above complete defintions are the most suitable choice for generating implementations of profiles described in this guide.
-See the overview on [validating FHIR profiles and resources](http://build.fhir.org/validation.html) for more information about validating profiles and how to use these artifacts
+The above complete definitions are the most suitable choice for generating implementations of profiles described in this guide.
+See the overview on [validating FHIR profiles and resources](http://build.fhir.org/validation.html) for more information about validating profiles and how to use these artifacts.

 **Examples:** all the examples that are used in this Implementation Guide available for download: